emacsmirror/ytdl/README.md

   users to use `helm`).
 To always use `completing-read`, set `ytdl-max-mini-buffer-download-type-entries` to 0.

 - Change `ytdl` download list buffer name with `ytdl-dl-buffer-name`.
+Default value is `*ytdl-list*`.

-- Customize the columns of the download list by changing `ytdl-dl-buffer-string` and `ytdl-dl-buffer-fields-to-print`.
-Note that `ytdl-dl-buffer-fields-to-print` is a list whose members are slots of `ytdl--list-entry`.
+- Change the item title column width with `ytdl-title-column-width`.
+Default value is 35.